romen2232/sunsetrise/README.md

 ## ❓ FAQ

-- Do I need `/data` to export CSV?
+- Do I need `/data` to export files?
-  - Only when using Docker. `/data` is the bind‑mounted folder so the CSV persists on your host.
-Locally you can write anywhere, or use `--export-csv -` to print to stdout.
+  - Only when using Docker. `/data` is the bind‑mounted folder so ICS/CSV files persist on your host.
+Locally you can write anywhere, or use `--export-ics -` / `--export-csv -` to print to stdout.
 - Will Google import create duplicates?
   - If you import the same CSV multiple times, Google may create duplicates.
 Prefer importing into a dedicated calendar so you can clear/re‑import easily.
 - Polar regions?